Boosting quantum efficiency by reducing complexity

-Now, the complex SYK can be mapped onto a spin-$1/2$ model by means of a Jordan-Wigner transformation, providing us with a more convenient numerical platform for our later purposed \cite{solano-2017,rossini-2020}; by recalling $\hat{\sigma}^{\pm}_{i} = (\hat{\sigma}_i^x \pm i \hat{\sigma}_i^y)/2$, the transformation is defined by

-As noticed in \cite{rosa-2020}, this transformation make the highly nonlocal character of the cSYK more transparent.
-As we aim to make clear later, this feature is particularly relevant when we compare the sparse cSYK to other battery implementations, such as, for instance, the Dicke-based one \cite{ferraro-2018}.
 Even in its complex version, it is important to recall that the SYK model is maximally chaotic, saturating a general bound \cite{maldacena-2016} on the Lyapunov exponent $\lambda_L$ which controls the decay of out-of-time four-point correlators as $\big\langle \hat{A}(t) \hat{B}(0) \hat{A}(t) \hat{B}(0) \big\rangle_{\text{th}} \sim 1 - \alpha \exp (\lambda_L t_s)$, with $\hat{A}$ and $\hat{B}$ some system's operators, $\langle \bullet \rangle_{\text{th}}$ the thermal average and $t_s$ the so-called scrambling time.
 The onset of maximal chaos implies that information is scrambled at the fastest rate enabled by quantum mechanics and it is crucial for an efficient charging protocol \cite{rossini-2020,rosa-2020,swingle-2020}.
 It is then natural to investigate the relation between sparsity and quantum chaos, especially when one has to leverage the latter to implement an efficient setup.
 Technically, the quantum chaotical character of the SYK model reflects on specific features of its energy spectrum, which can be analyzed by means of tools from random matrix theory (RMT) \cite{guhr-1998,dalessio-2016,preskill-2024}.
 Here, we first examine the behavior of the nearest-neighbor gap ratio, which is defined as

 with $s_i = E_i - E_{i-1}$ the spacing between adjacent eigenvalues.
 The gap ration quantifies the repulsion between energy levels at scales of the mean level spacing.
 Consistently with predictions from RMT, $r$ remains approximately constant for large $p$, while a sharp drop is observed as soon as $p$ approaches a critical value of sparsity usually labelled $p_2$, signaling the dramatic breakdown of spectral rigidity.